-Prekindergarten students including PPCD students will receive a Start of the Year (SOY) Letter for the 1st six weeks/marking period.
-The students including PPCD students will receive a Prekindergarten progress report beginning the second six weeks and for each six weeks/marking period as set forth in the annual district calendar approved by the Board of Trustees.
+Prekindergarten students, including PPCD students, will receive a Start of the Year (SOY) Letter for the 1st six weeks/marking period.
+The students, including PPCD students, will receive a Prekindergarten progress report beginning the second six weeks and for each six weeks/marking period as set forth in the annual district calendar approved by the Board of Trustees.
 The Prekindergarten progress report will be aligned to the TEA Prekindergarten Guidelines (update 2015).
 Grade designators shall be "D" for developed and "SD" for still developing.
-The Prekindergarten program will also implement the Center for Improving the Readiness of Children for Learning and Education (CIRCLE) Progress Monitoring System (C-PMS) to measure the student's progress in the areas of literacy, math and science.
-The CPM reporting of progress for
+The Prekindergarten program will also implement the Center for Improving the Readiness of

-Prekindergarten will occur at the beginning of the year (BOY), middle of the year (MOY) and end of year (EOY).
+Children for Learning and Education (CIRCLE) (C-PALLS) Progress Monitoring System (C-PMS) to measure the student's progress in the areas of literacy, math and science.
+The CIRCLE C-PALLS+ reporting of progress for Prekindergarten will occur at the beginning of the year (BOY), middle of the year (MOY) and end of year (EOY).
 The Prekindergarten curriculum frameworks will be aligned to the PK Guidelines and current state adopted system.
-The Prekindergarten/PPCD teachers will use a "grading scale" that will indicate student progress for each six weeks/marking period.
+The Prekindergarten/PPCD teachers will use a "grading scale" that will indicate student progress for each six weeks/marking period, starting with the second six weeks.
 The Prekindergarten progress reporting system is as follows:

-D Developed SD
+D Developed SD Still Developing

-Still Developing